GShar/Robot-Automation-E2E/README.md

 This UI automation testing framework is built using the Robot Framework.
 It is being used to automation test a Login Feature which is part of an existing website.
 It consists of different tests which are functional, end to end, UI and are run using the Chrome Browser.
-and browser automation features provided by the Robot Selenium Library.
+It utilises browser automation features and keywords provided by the Robot Selenium Library.

 This Framework provides the following:
 - Runs test cases for login on chrome browser